wotbrew/cinq/README.md

 # cinq

-Language integrated query and ACID relational database for Clojure.
+`status: in development`

-- Very fast (for the JVM) query compiler.
-Emits unboxed math, fused loops - applies relational planner optimisations such as sub query de-nesting.
+(C)lojure (In)tegrated (Q)uery extends Clojure on the JVM to relational programming.

-- Optional single-file databases with full ACID transactions.
+- Work with larger than memory relations
-- Integrated with Clojure and the REPL, reified relations, query clojure things, use clojure expressions directly, write transactions in clojure.
+- Single-file databases with full ACID transactions
-- Relation-first programming style, where relations are first-class objects that you operate on - as opposed to a 'send your query to the database' style).
+- Integrated with Clojure, reified relations, query clojure things, use clojure expressions directly, write transactions in clojure.

 ## Query